libbyshoop/database-book/_sources/04ThreeEntityShapes/IntersectionShape.rst

    FOREIGN KEY (skillCode) REFERENCES skill (skillCode) );

+Note how we represent the identifier of Achievement using the *PRIMARY KEY* keywords as a separate declaration in the create table statement (line 23).
+Further note that when a column or column is declared to be a primary key, each value in an instance must be unique and by default not null.
+To illustrate this, we have removed the keywords *NOT NULL* from the two primary key, or identifying columns.
+(Other non-identifying columns that should never have null values can still use the *NOT NULL* keywords after them.
+For example, perhaps we would always want to make sure some proficiency value was entered for an achievement; if so, we could add these keywords after that column.)

-Note how we represent the identifier of Achievement using the *primary key* keywords as a separate declaration in the create table statement.
-Note also how we depict the alternative way to declare that creatureId and skillCode are foreign keys into creature and skill respectively.
+Note also how we depict the alternative way to declare that creatureId and skillCode are foreign keys into creature and skill respectively (lines 24 and 25).

 Inserting data for these is just as before in other examples: